 I manage my anxiety through self-care as well as techniques I learnt whilst having therapy.
 My self-care can be yoga, meditation or writing.
 Most importantly it’s

 time for me to just be, just doing something for me.
-From October 28th I’ll be publishing my 10 Days of Self-Care on my blog and social media platforms.
-As I said before I am not an expert on mental health, but these are all things that have helped and continue to help me manage my mental health.
-Maybe these 10 Days of Self-Care will give you ideas to introduce more self-care to your week.
+I am not an expert on mental health, but these are all things that have helped and continue to help me manage my mental health.

 Working from home, being self-employed can be lonely, but it can be liberating.
 Taking care of your mental and physical health is massively important and in some ways we are in the best place to take control.
 Blocking out 11am to 12pm in your diary, so you can go to that yoga class is our self-employed, working-from-home luxury that encourages self-care and can keep us light and smiling.